 - Nitrates.
 Nitrates are often used to treat angina.
 Nitrates relax and widen your blood vessels, allowing more blood to flow to your heart muscle.
 You might take a nitrate when you have angina-related chest discomfort, before doing something that usually triggers angina (such as physical exertion), or on a long-term preventive basis.
-The most common form of nitrate used to treat angina is nitroglycerin tablets that you put under your tongue.
+The most common form of nitrate used to treat angina is sublingual nitroglycerin tablets, which you put under your tongue.

 - Beta blockers.
 Beta blockers work by blocking the effects of the hormone epinephrine, also known as adrenaline.
-As a result, your heart beats more slowly and with less force, thereby reducing blood pressure.
+As a result, your heart beats more slowly and with less force, reducing blood pressure and reducing the workload on your heart.
 Beta blockers also help blood vessels relax and open up to improve blood flow, thus reducing or preventing angina.

 - Calcium channel blockers.
 Calcium channel blockers, also called calcium antagonists, relax and widen blood vessels by affecting the muscle cells in the arterial walls.
 This increases blood flow in your heart, reducing or preventing angina.
 Calcium channel blockers also slow your pulse and reduce the workload on your heart.

 - Angiotensin-converting enzyme (ACE) inhibitors.
 These drugs help relax blood vessels.
 ACE inhibitors prevent an enzyme in your body from producing angiotensin II, a substance in your body that affects your cardiovascular system in numerous ways, including narrowing your blood vessels.
 This narrowing can cause high blood pressure and force your heart to work harder.